-Most people have heard of the disease called Ebola in the news, but it turns out this disease is not new; it’s a disease that was discovered for the first time in 1976 during a deadly epidemic.
+Most people have heard of the Ebola virus in the news, but it turns out this disease is not new.
+In fact, it’s a disease that was first discovered in 1976 during a deadly epidemic.

 In case you had never heard of Ebola or don’t know what it is exactly, don’t worry.
 In this article, we’re going to cover the most important points, from what it is to its main characteristics.

 What is Ebola?

 As previously stated, Ebola is a viral infectious disease that causes hemorrhagic fever in humans and primates.
 This disease is named after a river located in Zaire, Africa, that shares the same name.

 The Ebola virus is one of two members of a family of RNA viruses called Filoviriadae.

 It’s also worth mentioning that there are five serotypes of the Ebola virus: Ebola – Zaire, Ebola – Ivory Coast, Ebola – Sudan, Ebola – Bundibugyo, and Ebola – Reston; the latter has caused disease in primates but not humans.